Powered by

 No, the best way to know you are protected is to have your system validated by our team.

 Disclaimer: By using this site you are not safer, nor proving you are safe from anything in any way.
 This is simply a test tool to help you figure out how exposed (not safe) you might be.
 Sometimes the emails can take a few minutes to get delivered but typically our emails are delivered within 10 minutes.
 If its slow, its probably you, not us.
 Our end of the operation is very fast and simple.
-If this site stops working correctly please
+If this site stops working correctly please let us know If you did not receive any of our emails, this is not an indicator that you are protected.
+Check SPAM and other protection mechanisms.

-If you received one of our test emails then your systems are very likely vulnerable.
-If you received one of these emails in your SPAM your systems are very likely vulnerable.
+If you received one of our test emails then your systems are very likely vulnerable If you received one of these emails in your SPAM your systems are very likely vulnerable.

 What are you doing with my email address?